Package Leaflet: Information for the User

 After the first year, the risk decreases, but it is always slightly higher than if you were not taking a combined hormonal contraceptive.

-What is the risk of a blood clot?
+What is the risk of having a blood clot?

 The risk depends on your natural risk of VTE and the type of combined hormonal contraceptive you are taking.

-The overall risk of a blood clot in the leg or lung (DVT or PE) with Bemasive is small.
+The overall risk of having a blood clot in the leg or lung (DVT or PE) with Bemasive is small.

-Risk of developing a blood clot in a year | |
+Risk of having a blood clot in a year | |

-Women whodo not usea combined hormonal contraceptive and who are not pregnant | Approximately2 of every 10,000 women |
+Women who do not usea combined hormonal pill/patch/ring and who are not pregnant | About 2 out of 10,000 women |

-Women who use a combined hormonal contraceptive that containslevonorgestrel, noretisterone, or norgestimato | Approximately 5‑7 of every 10,000 women |
+Women who use a combined hormonal pill that contains levonorgestrel, norethisterone, or norgestimate | About 5-7 out of 10,000 women |

-Women who use Bemasive | Approximately 9‑12 of every 10,000 women |
+Women who use Bemasive | About 9-12 out of 10,000 women |

 Factors that increase your risk of a blood clot in a vein

-The risk of a blood clot with Bemasive is small, but some conditions increase the risk.
+The risk of having a blood clot with Bemasive is small, but some conditions increase the risk.
 Your risk is higher:

-The risk of a blood clot in a vein increases the more conditions you have.
+The risk of having a blood clot increases with the number of conditions you have.

-Long flights (more than 4 hours) may temporarily increase the risk of a blood clot, especially if you have any of the other risk factors listed.
+Long-haul flights (more than 4 hours) may temporarily increase the risk of a blood clot, especially if you have any of the other risk factors listed.

 BLOOD CLOTS IN AN ARTERY